yokoffing/NextDNS-Config/README.md

 # Support :heart:
 I’m a one-person operation, working in mental health by day and running this page as a passion project in my time off.

 If you enjoy my work, please leave a tip to support the page!
-Your support is incredibly appreciated and allows me to dedicate time to this project.
+Your support is incredibly appreciated and allows me to dedicate time to this project :blush:

 ***